 Applicants are required to provide a single PowerPoint slide summarizing the proposed project.
 The slide must be submitted in Microsoft PowerPoint format.
 This slide is used during the evaluation process.
+A Microsoft PowerPoint template has been provided in Appendix E and in EERE Exchange.
 Save the Summary Slide in a single Microsoft PowerPoint file using the following convention for the title "ControlNumber_LeadOrganization_Slide".
 The summary slide must not exceed 1 slide when printed using standard 8.5 x 11 paper with font not smaller than 11 point.